 For iPhone, start near the camera and slowly move left and right.

-Place the card flat and do not swipe it quickly.
+Place the card flat, do not swipe it quickly.

 The server may sometimes require “Do not move the card until the process is complete” after sensing.